UmberThor/Ball-Balancing-Robot/README.md

 where $s_i \in \lbrace -1, +1 \rbrace$ picks the one of the two rim points that is on the motor's side; the other root is the diametrically opposite point of the rim.

-Expanding the box for the three arms gives:
+Expanding for the three arms gives:

 **Arm 1**: $E_1 = 0$, $s_1 = -1$: